For more information about our Achievements, click on one of the items below:

 The Department of Facilities Planning & Construction received the nomination for the award because of their sustainable accomplishment in re-purposing the West Pine Gym into the Center for Global Citizenship.
 The USGBC-Missouri Gateway Chapter provides the award to recognize the individuals, groups and organizations actively transforming the built environment.
 The project challenged the Department with maintaining the allure of classic St. Louis architecture while championing green building practices.
 Their choices enhance the student, faculty experience with improved acoustics, air quality and ambiance by using sustainable materials that provide form as well as function.

 Saint Louis University joined the RCGA's St. Louis Green Business Challenge as an inaugural member in January of 2010.
-The challenge was designed to encourage member institutions to adopt sustainable business practices that improve energy efficiency and indoor air quality, reduce waste and water consumption, as well as increase clean transportation options.2013
+The challenge was designed to encourage member institutions to adopt sustainable business practices that improve energy efficiency and indoor air quality, reduce waste and water consumption, and increase clean transportation options.

 * Facilities Services' efforts increased SLU's score by 49 points